Welcome to the help pages for the Business Characteristics Survey 2016-17.

 What is the purpose of the survey?

 The Business Characteristics Survey is conducted annually.
 The 1BCC1 survey form includes a core component of characteristics questions with either detailed use of information technology (IT) or detailed innovation practices questions asked in alternate years).
-The 2015-16 iteration of the BCS has an IT focus.
+The 2016-17 iteration of the BCS has an innovation focus.

 What is the survey reference period?